wumm-project/RDFData/README.md

 This has to be moved and incorporated into the Ontology Project in the directory __Ontologies__.
 See also the README.md in that directory.

-* SeparationPrinciples.ttl - The 4 Separation Principles
-* StandardSolutions.ttl - The 76 Standard Solutions
 * TBK1-Concepts.ttl - Concepts in the TRIZ Body of Knowledge (2012 English
   version) as RDF Data
 * TBK2-Concepts.ttl - Concepts in the TRIZ Body of Knowledge (2007 Russian
   version) as RDF Data
-* TheBusinessStandards.ttl - V. Souchkovs Business Standard Solutions
-* TheMatrix.ttl - Altshullers 39x39 matrix
-* TheParameters.ttl - The 39 parameters as in the matrix of Altshuller 1985
-* ThePrinciples.ttl - The 40 principles according to Altshuller 1985